hpyproject/hpyproject.org/posts/2023/10/hpy_meetup.md

 ## 2. Petr's Vision for the C API

 Petr presented his understanding of how the C API should look in future.
-Many of the concepts he presented are very similar to core concept of HPy.
-Maybe the HPy project could positively influence him (since Petr also regularly participates in the HPy dev call meetings) but who knows?

-Petr made seven suggestions:
+He made seven suggestions:

 1. _Split_ API from ABI so you can compile the API that it would use different ABI variants.